J-Charles7/mongrodump/README.rst

         -d, --dump WHAT         What to dump.
 If not used, dumps the collection names, otherwise dumps the given collection.
-        -F, --flag FLAG         Injection flag to use; default: #MONGRODUMP# -V, --verbosity LEVEL   Set the verbosity level.
+        -F, --flag FLAG         Injection flag to use; default: #MONGRODUMP# -T, --threads NUM       Use NUM threads.
+Default is 5.
+        -V, --verbosity LEVEL   Set the verbosity level.
 Default is 2.

 Dependencies
 ============